JFergen/Restaurant-Kiosk-Project/README.md

 Latest BACKEND CODE IS LOCATED AT https://github.com/JFergen/Restaurant-Kiosk-Project/tree/dev/front-end/customerApp/src

-To run: unit tests be in the: 'Restaurant-Kiosk-Project\front-end\customerApp>' directory
+1.)
+To run: unit tests you must cd into in the following directory:

+    'Restaurant-Kiosk-Project\front-end\customerApp>'

+2.)
+Then run:

-Then run: firebase emulators: exec --only firestore 'npm test'
+    firebase emulators: exec --only firestore 'npm test'

-the file for unit test are located under: 'Restaurant-Kiosk-Project\front-end\customerApp\__tests__>' the file is called App-test.js
+3.)
+The file for unit test is located in the following directory:

+    'Restaurant-Kiosk-Project\front-end\customerApp\__tests__>' the file is called 'App-test.js'

 1.) open andriod studio to the app you want work on for example: C:\Users\Het Patel\Restaurant-Kiosk-Project\front-end\customerApp